Brady beats Panthers for first win with Bucs | Sports-Games

 Tom Brady threw a touchdown pass and Leonard Fournette scored two touchdowns as the Tampa Bay Buccaneers defeated the visiting Carolina Panthers 31-17 on Sunday afternoon in Tampa, Fla.
 It was the home opener and the first victory for Brady, a six-time Super Bowl winner, in a uniform other than the New England Patriots.

 Brady, a week after receiving criticism from coach Bruce Arians, completed 23 of 35 passes for 217 yards with an interception.
 Fournette's 46-yard touchdown ramble with 1:48 to go put him at 103 rushing yards on 12 carries for the Buccaneers (1-1).
-The Panthers (0-2) committed turnovers on their first two possessions under first-year coach Matt Rhule, whose team fell into a 21-0 hole.
+The Panthers (0-2) committed turnovers on their first two possessions and fell into a 21-0 hole at halftime.

 Christian McCaffrey scored on second-half runs of 1 and 7 yards for Carolina.
 Teddy Bridgewater completed 33 of 42 passes for 367 yards with two interceptions.
 Bridgewater's interception and fumble marked the first two Carolina turnovers.